hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-swift-network-access-ping.md

 <p style="font-size: small;"> <a href="/helion/openstack/services/object/overview/">&#9664; PREV</a> | <a href="/helion/openstack/services/overview/">&#9650; UP</a> | <a href=" /helion/openstack/services/swift/deployment/"> NEXT &#9654</a> </p>-->

-# HP Helion OpenStack&#174;: Monitoring the Health of Services using Icinga
+# HP Helion OpenStack&#174;: Monitoring the Network Access

-Cloud admins can use the ***Icinga*** service running in the undercloud to monitor the health status of Account, Container, Proxy, and Object services.
+Cloud admins can use the ***Icinga*** service running in the undercloud to monitor the network access of all the Swift nodes.
+The host that are part of ring can be determined using swift-ring-builder and only those nodes are verified for connectivity.

 ##Prerequisites

 * HP Helion OpenStack&#174; cloud is successfully deployed.<br>*(Starter Swift nodes are functional by default as they are part of cloud deployment.)*
 * The Icinga service is active and running in the undercloud.

-##Monitoring the Health of Swift Services
+##Monitoring the Network Access of the Host

+Perform the following steps to monitor the network access of the host:

  You can monitor the health status of the swift-proxy, swift-account, swift-container and swift-object services by following these steps:

 1. In the undercloud Horizon dashboard, log in to the **Icinga Dashboard** (http://&lt;Undercloud_IP&gt;/icinga/).
 The default login credentials are as follows: